Looking for some easy and fun online drinking games to play while in isolation?

 - Classic Mode: 1x sip for each shot over first place;

 - Rush Mode: 1x sip for each second past first place.

 Why not check out a few more of our blogs:

 Frequently Asked Questions

-How do I find drinking games to play on Zoom?
+How do I find Zoom drinking games?

 Are there other video chat apps I can play drinking games over?

 Absolutely.
-You can play online drinking games using almost any video chat service including Skype, Google Hangouts, Facebook Messenger and more.
+You can play Zoom drinking games using almost any video chat service including Skype, Google Hangouts, Facebook Messenger and more.
 While Beer Is OK have mentioned Zoom in the article, it is certainly not the only tool you can use.